metacpan/metacpan-cpan-extracted/distros/A/API-Octopart/README.md

         An optional (but recommended) cache directory to minimize requests to Octopart:

+    - cache\_age => 3

+        The cache age (in days) before re-querying octopart.
+Defaults to 30 days.

+    - query\_limit: die if too many API requests are made.

+        Defaults to no limit.
+I exhasted 20,000 queries very quickly due to a bug!
+        This might help with that, set to a reasonable limit while testing.

     - ua\_debug => 1

         User Agent debugging.
 This is very verbose and provides API communication details.

+    - json\_debug => 1

+        JSON response debugging.
+This is very verbose and dumps the Octopart response in JSON.

 - $o->has\_stock($part, %opts) - Returns the number of items in stock